Salt Painting Craft for Kids Cover

 *Be sure to touch the salt with the paintbrush lightly when coloring the images.
 If you rub your paintbrush like a typical painting it will remove the salt and make a mess with the glue.

-*Once completely dry, some of the salt will dump off you once you pick up your picture for the first time.
+*Once completely dry, some of the salt will be dumped off you once you pick up your picture for the first time.
 This can get messy so be sure to do this over a sink or a garbage can.

 *This is a great craft for any holiday as you can do different shapes with the glue.
-Some suggested shapes for salt painting would be a salt painted pumpkin, salt painting fireworks, salt painting snowflakes, salt painted flowers, salt painted christmas ornaments, and more.
+Some suggested shapes for salt painting would be a salt painted pumpkin, salt painting fireworks, salt painting snowflakes, salt painted flowers, salt painted Christmas ornaments, salt painted rainbows, and more.

 Salt Painting Process